AkiraJkr/PPSSPP-Adhoc-Compatibility-List/README.md

 <br>Here is the ever-expanding list of known multiplayer-compatible games on PPSSPP.
 <br>We are always looking to add more information here!
 Send to this repository a PR, issue or tell AkiraJkr on the PPSSPP's Discord about your findings!

+<br>This is only games tested with the LATEST VERSION of PPSSPP.
+No guarantee to get the same results in OLDER versions.

 <br>If you are looking for a specific game, it's as easy as searching it's name!

 <br>-- [ Table of Contents ] -- \\Use Ctrl+F to search\\